 Replacement of the four wheel drive actuators on a 2004 and up F150 system is actually quite easily accomplished.
 You only need a handful of tools.
 I will have to double check, but you should need a 21mm socket, impact, hammer, 13mm socket, 8mm socket, pliers, and a large prybar.
 Sounds easy enough right?
-Any mechanic worth his weight should own these basic tools If you don't, you should really go read about my Recommended Tool List.
+Any mechanic worth his weight should own these basic tools.

 Of course, you also need a well lit work space and proper equipment to lift the side to be repaired to completely suspend the wheel and let all the weight off the suspension on that side.
 That means a lift, or that means a jack with appropriate jack stands.
 Never lay under a vehicle without jack stands.
 Replacement of the actuator should only be performed once diagnosis has concluded and determined that you have a failed actuator.
 Directions and tips for proper diagnosis and part requirements can be found on my other article F150 4WD 2004+ System Diagnosis.
 Even if you think you don't need to read it, you should read it to help double check your own diagnosis.

-Some tools will make your job easier, such as a Air Hammer Kit to help separate a stuck axle from the hub or to punch the tie rod end out.
-Some prefer using pickle forks or even the fork attachments for your air hammer Pneumatic Pickle Fork Set.
+Some tools will make your job easier, such as air hammer to help separate a stuck axle from the hub or to punch the tie rod end out.
+Some prefer using pickle forks or even the pickle fork attachments for your air hammer.
 Care should be taken when removing any tie rods or ball joints as the threads can be easily damaged.
 You can also smack the spindle with a hammer to free stuck joints, but that too comes with risks.